excelasaph/linear_regression_model/README.md

 ## Mission

-**Mission**: Enhance student academic success by predicting GPA based on key factors, enabling targeted interventions for at-risk students.
+Enhance student academic success by predicting GPA based on key factors, enabling targeted interventions for at-risk students.

 **Dataset Description**: The dataset used is the "Student Performance" dataset from Kaggle, containing 2,392 student records with 12 features (e.g., Age, Gender, StudyTimeWeekly, Absences) and GPA as the target variable.
 It’s rich in volume (thousands of rows) and variety (demographic, academic, and extracurricular variables), sourced from [Kaggle: Student Performance](https://www.kaggle.com/datasets/rabieelkharoua/students-performance-dataset).